 Omidubicel, a novel cellular therapy, expands the availability of allogeneic (donor) stem cell transplants to more patients

-On April 17, 2023, the U.S. Food and Drug Administration (FDA) approved omidubicel — a new and potentially life-saving stem cell treatment option for adult and pediatric patients with high-risk blood cancers, including acute lymphoblastic leukemia (ALL), acute myeloid leukemia (AML), chronic myelogenous leukemia (CML), lymphoma, and myelodysplastic syndromes.
+On April 17, 2023, the U.S. Food and Drug Administration (FDA) approved omidubicel — a new and potentially life-saving stem cell treatment option for adult and pediatric patients with high-risk blood cancers, including leukemia and lymphoma.

 Omidubicel expands access to needed treatment for adults and children over 12 who are unable to receive a bone-marrow-derived allogeneic stem cell transplant (the most common type of stem cell transplant) because they can’t find a genetically similar related or unrelated donor “match,” and who are too big to receive a conventional umbilical cord blood–based stem cell transplant, which doesn’t require a match.